imjoseangel/microservice-arquitecture/README.md

 ### 3.2.3.4 Resilience Testing

-This is the most difficult part to achieve but it is important to be prepared for a Disaster.
-We will talk about recovery and resilence later, but we will focus in *Chaos experiments*.
+This kind of testing are performed in the most mature teams but key to be prepared for a Disaster.
+We will talk about recovery and resilence later, now we will focus in *Chaos experiments*.

 The [Chaos Toolkit](https://docs.chaostoolkit.org/) is one of the simples approach to start learning and experimenting with our platform with hypotetical scenarios.
 An example is in their [tuto page](https://docs.chaostoolkit.org/reference/tutorial/) when it tests what happens when a SSL certificate expires: